EXPLAINER: What’s known about ‘stealth’ version of omicron?

 It’s unclear how significant those mutations are, especially in a population that has encountered the original omicron, said Dr. Jeremy Luban, a virologist at the University of Massachusetts Medical School.

-For now, the original version, known as BA.1, and BA.2 are considered subsets of omicron.
+For now, the original omicron BA.1 and its descendant BA.2 are considered subsets of omicron.
 But global health leaders could give it its own Greek letter name if it is deemed a globally significant “variant of concern.”

 An initial analysis by scientists in Denmark shows no differences in hospitalizations for BA.2 compared with the original omicron.
-Scientists there are still looking into this version’s infectiousness and how well current vaccines work against it.
+They are also looking into how well current vaccines work against it.
 It’s also unclear how well treatments will work against it.

 Doctors also don’t yet know for sure if someone who’s already had COVID-19 caused by omicron can be sickened again by BA.2.
-But they’re hopeful, especially that a prior omicron infection might lessen the severity of disease if someone later contracts BA.2.
+But they’re hopeful, especially that a prior omicron infection might lessen the severity if that happens.

-The two versions of omicron have enough in common that it’s possible that infection with the original mutant “will give you cross-protection against BA.2,” said Dr. Daniel Kuritzkes, an infectious diseases expert at Brigham and Women’s Hospital.
+The two versions of omicron have enough in common that it’s possible that infection with the original mutant “will give you cross-protection against BA.2,” said Dr. Daniel Kuritzkes, an infectious diseases expert at Brigham and Women’s Hospital in Boston.

 Scientists will be conducting tests to see if antibodies from an infection with the original omicron “are able to neutralize BA.2 in the laboratory and then extrapolate from there,” he said.